CreatorOS/Launching-our-own-coin/LEARN.md

 It requires that events be triggered for allowance and transfers.

-Any program like a web serverver, web app or iPhone application.
+Any program like a web server, web app or iPhone application.

 The events are mentioned here.
 You can copy paste the signatures to define the event.